ericdfournier/WOGRSS/README.md

 ## INSTALLATION

-- Clone Git Repository: cd into a working directory of choice and clone the git repository via the following shell commands (on mac)
+- Clone Git Repository:
+ at the terminal, cd into a working directory of choice and clone the git repository via the following bash shell commands (on mac)

 ````bash
 $ cd ~
 $ git clone https://github.com/ericdfournier/WOSS.git
 ````

-- Download and Unpack Zipped Git Repository: cd into a working directory of choice and unzip the zipped version of the repository downloaded from the project github page via the following shell commands (on mac)
+- Download and Unpack Zipped Git Repository: at the terminal, cd into a working directory of choice and unzip the zipped version of the repository downloaded from the project github page via the following bash shell commands (on mac)

 ````bash
 $ mkdir ~/WOSS